 In 2013, the consumer price index replaced the wholesale price index (WPI) as a main measure of inflation.
 In India, the most important category in the consumer price index is Food and beverages (45.86 percent of total weight), of which Cereals and products (9.67 percent), Milk and products (6.61 percent), Vegetables (6.04 percent), Prepared meals, snacks, sweets, etc. (5.55 percent), Meat and fish (3.61 percent), and Oils and fats (3.56 percent).
 Miscellaneous accounts for 28.32 percent, of which Transport and communication (8.59 percent), health (5.89 percent), and education (4.46 percent).
 Housing accounts for 10.07 percent; Fuel and light for 6.84 percent; Clothing and footwear for 6.53 percent; and Pan, tobacco and intoxicants for 2.38 percent.
 This page provides - India Consumer Price Index (CPI) - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-India Consumer Price Index (CPI) - actual data, historical chart and calendar of releases - was last updated on May of 2018.
+India Consumer Price Index (CPI) - actual data, historical chart and calendar of releases - was last updated on July of 2018.